Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh HóaBáo Thanh Hóa11/03/2025

-“Mysterious world” inside the Ho Dynasty Citadel Heritage197d0220626t1028l3.jpg
+“Mysterious world” in the heart of Ho Dynasty Citadel Heritage197d0220626t1028l3.jpg

 Excavation pit 20.TNH.H1 has revealed the most important architectural vestiges in the central area of the Ho Dynasty capital.
 Photo: Khoi Nguyen

 Through the archaeological excavation process (in 2020) and the results obtained, for the first time, experts and archaeologists have relatively clearly identified many architectural relics of many different architectural types of the Ho Dynasty at the Ho Dynasty Citadel.
 This is considered a new source of valuable historical and cultural documents, contributing to the study of the architecture of the Ho Dynasty Citadel through historical periods in the main hall area and the east of the citadel.
 At the same time, this is also the basis for research projects to restore architectural vestiges of the Ho Dynasty Citadel in the coming years.
-As a leading expert who has participated in archaeological excavations at the Ho Dynasty Citadel many times, Associate Professor, Dr. Tong Trung Tin, Chairman of the Vietnam Archaeological Association, said: The initial results from the excavation process have demonstrated the great potential of the underground heritage of the Ho Dynasty Citadel.
+As a leading expert who has participated in archaeological excavations at the Ho Dynasty Citadel many times, Associate Professor, Dr. Tong Trung Tin, Chairman of the Vietnam Archaeological Association, said: The initial results from the excavation process have proven the great potential of the underground heritage of the Ho Dynasty Citadel.
 In the future, if we conduct research step by step, we may be able to gradually restore most of the capital's ground like the World Heritage Site of Nara (Japan).
 At the same time, the excavation results have also demonstrated and increased the outstanding global values of the heritage, so that the Ho Dynasty Citadel has gradually become a type of relic with relatively comprehensive, unique and valuable overall site traces in Vietnam as well as the region.

 Source: https://vhds.baothanhhoa.vn/the-gioi-bi-an-trong-long-di-san-thanh-nha-ho-19174.htm